Jonesyboy07/AI-Twitch-Summariser/README.md

-# Twitch Chat Summarizer & Discord TTS Bot
+# Twitch Chat Summarizer & Discord TTS Bot - V1.0.1

+### Newest Update:
+Added in better explanation to readme.md for AI Prompt.

+## Description
 This project captures Twitch chat messages, summarizes them using AI, generates a text-to-speech (TTS) audio file, and plays it in a Discord voice channel.
 It also provides a web overlay to display the summary.

 ## Features